top of page

 It wasn't until one day that I made a card for a friend (hand cut paper flowers and a handmade gift box) that I was told I should be using my creativity to make more things for people.
 Several years went by and I had several small requests for handmade cards.

-Slowly, but surely, one request turned into two, and two turned into a whole lot more.
+One request turned into two, and two turned into a whole lot more.

 After I married my husband in 2015, I went to my parents house to pick up a gift my grandmother had left me before she passed away in 1999.
 She left every grandchild with a Disney plate.
 Mine was "Gappetto Creates Pinocchio".